 The Hard Rock Hotel is a mecca for music fans.
 You can bang your head all day long to the music being piped in everywhere from the casino to the restaurants to the elevators.
 The hotel is also home to dozens of display cases of impressive music memorabilia including clothing, instruments and other belongings from famous artists.
 You can see everything from the King of Rock 'n' Roll's jumpsuit to the King of Pop's glove.

 Live music reigns supreme at the Hard Rock Hotel & Casino, and The Joint has an awesome reputation.
 Pretty much anyone who's anyone has played here from Bon Jovi to Paul McCartney to The Killers and Linkin Park.
-The state-of-the-art 4,000-seat facility boasts pristine sound, projection and lighting systems that are so advanced they defy easy description.
+The state-of-the-art 4,300-seat facility boasts pristine sound, projection and lighting systems that are so advanced they defy any simple description.
 Simply put, there's no better place in town to see and hear your favorite performers.
-That's probably why bands like Def Leppard, KISS and Guns 'N Roses have all chosen to do extended residencies here.

 The Hard Rock Hotel is not on the Strip.
 It's located about a mile off Las Vegas Boulevard on the corner of Harmon Avenue and Paradise Road.
 If you're in shape or you're trying to rack up steps on your Fitbit, it is walkable, but definitely not in the summer heat or in your clubbing heels.
 The hotel does have a free shuttle to the Strip that runs from 10 a.m. - 5 p.m., but most people other than your grandparents are out past 5 p.m., so be prepared to pay for a cab ride.